Support for the Development of Video Games

 - Detailed information on how to apply to all Creative Europe MEDIA schemes is available on this page.

-- For the full guidelines and other documents relating to the Video Games Development Scheme go to the EACEA website here.
+- Guidelines and documents relating to the Video Games Development Scheme are here.

 - Please pay particular attention to the list of Annexes to be attached to your application form.